KeshavGuptaIndia/mandelbrot_set/README.md

 You can use this tool to generate frames of a zoom sequence of the mandelbrot set, or individual images.

 For creating a zoom sequence, execute "zoom_sequence.exe".
 It asks for the required information, and produces a file, which must be renamed to "inp.txt".
 Then, execute "mandel.exe".
 The output will be several bmp files, named in order.
+You can then use something such as FFmpeg to compile it to a video.

 To generate individual images of a specified region of the mandelbrot set:
 The folder of the executable "mandel.exe" should contain an input file named "inp.txt".